mariviblobo/react-dashboard/README.md

 # Getting Started with Create React App

-This dashboard was developed in React based on @ed-roh React Admin Dashboard App: https://youtu.be/wYpCWwD1oz0 https://github.com/ed-roh/react-admin-dashboard
+This dashboard was developed in React based on Ed-Roh React Admin Dashboard App: https://youtu.be/wYpCWwD1oz0 https://github.com/ed-roh/react-admin-dashboard